johnhayn-es/johnhayn-es/wegotpop/about.md

 ---
 layout: post
+title: We Got POP
 ---

-# We Got POP
 POP build enterprise products for the film an television industry.
-Find out more on the [We Got POP Website](http://wwww.wegotpop.com)
+Find out more on the [We Got POP Website](http://wwww.wegotpop.com).

 ### My Role
 #### Senior Product Designer